NIKE Inc. (NKE) and the Battle of Fundamentals vs. Technicals

-NIKE Inc. (NYSE:NKE) went up by 0.64% from its latest closing price compared to the recent 1-year high of $131.38.
-The company’s stock price has collected -5.51% of loss in the last five trading sessions.
-MarketWatch.com reported on 10/28/20 that Nike Inc. Cl B stock falls Wednesday, underperforms market
+NIKE Inc. (NYSE:NKE) went up by 1.80% from its latest closing price compared to the recent 1-year high of $131.38.
+The company’s stock price has collected -2.66% of loss in the last five trading sessions.
+Barron’s reported on 11/02/20 that Under Armour’s Beaten-Down Stock Is Rising Again.
+Stifel Says It’s a Buy.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.